Burginvest Research · Crude Oil Analysis · May 2024

 Assessment

 March-April firmness was supported by 'supply risk.'
-May's softness signals that 'demand concern' has taken center stage.
-The handoff between two different forces — supply and demand — changed the character of the market.
-However, because both remain in balance, no strong directional movement has emerged.
+May saw the emergence of a new theme — 'demand concern' — which balanced supply and demand and eased the market's tension.
+However, because both remain balanced, no strong directional movement has emerged either.

 2. The $79 Short-squeeze Completion — Recording an Important Turning Point